ericlau00/systems-level-programming/README.md

 # Systems Level Programming w/ Mr. Dyrland-Weaver at Stuyvesant 2019-2020

+## Thursday, 10 October 2019
+### Finding your type (cont'd)
+- using `typedef` is useful so that the same source doe is portable to different systems.
+- size of a pointer is 8 and size of a size_t is 8 on 64 bit machine
+- size of a pointer is 4 and size of a size_t is 4 on 32 bit machine
+- can typedef a typedef

 ## Tuesday, 8 October 2019
 ### Makefile
 - automates creation of executables